Phosphorus balance in agriculture

 - Livestock overview (ef_ls_ov)

-- Livestock: Number of farms and heads by size of farm (UAA) and region (ef_ls_ovaareg)
+- Livestock: Number of farms and heads by size of farm (UAA) and NUTS 2 regions (ef_ls_ovaareg)

 - Livestock overview (ef_ls_ov)

 - Farm structure: historical data (1990-2007) (ef_h)